himudigonda/ConvNext-MIMIC-Classification/README.md

 - [x] Download and process the dataset.
 - [x] Design the ConvNext Architecture.
 - [x] Build the dataflow pipeline.
-- [x] 3% dataset trail run to ensure proper pipeline design.
+- [x] 3% dataset trail run to ensure proper pipeline design as proof-of-work.
 - [ ] Create an sbatch file to submit job to ASU's Sol supercomupter.
 - [ ] Run on ASU's Sol supercomputer to obtain final results.
 - [ ] Visualize Results.